AnaSilvaSwitch/devops-23-24-JPE-1231821/CA1/README.md

    ```

-   - adds a ".git" directory to the current directory (the added directory contains alal the information required for the repository work process)
+   - this command initializes a new Git repository in the current directory, creating a .git directory to manage version control.